yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 75: When we talk about Imperative Sentences and that also when we talk
+# RULE 75: When we talk about Imperative Sentences and that also when we talk

 about proposals, in that case we always use
 “shall we” in question tag statement.

-## Examples
+Examples:-
 Let us go for a walk, don’t we?
 [Incorrect]
 Let us go for a walk, shall we?
 [Correct]
 Let us consider all the possibilities, shall we?